buckmanc/cheatsheets_and_checklists/docs/checklists/recipes.md

 ## waffles

-- mix the shit
+1. mix the mix per the box
-- burn it sufficiently
+1. preheat waffle marker
+	- green light turns on when done
+1. place drip tray underneath
+1. pour ~1.75 cups into the waffle maker
+1. close, wait 10 seconds, then rotate
+1. repeat previous two steps for side b
+1. set timer for 4 minutes
+1. remove waffles with a plastic implement
-- butter and syrup to taste
+1. butter and syrup to taste
-- clean the waffle burner
+1. wipe out the crumbs from the waffle burner

 ## misc shit